woosangmin/Online-food-ordering-system/README.md

   cd Online-food-ordering-system
 ```

-create a mysql database named 'onlinerest' and give your password to your user and hosting address in the userdata.py file
+create a mysql database named 'the_lounge', 'the_order_lounge' and grant your user read/write permission.
+Give your password to your user and hosting address in the control_db.py file
 ```
 db = mysql.connector.connect(
     host='localhost',